-- A gripper with one vision module has been installed onto the robot arm correctly. - The Smart Gripper add-in has been installed correctly. - The IV option has been installed to use ABB Integrated Vision for testing the • vision module. - The gripper has been powered on and the communication is normally. - A PC with the RobotStudio installed has been prepared.
+- A gripper with one vision module has been installed onto the robot arm correctly. - · Smart Gripper Support option has been selected during installation. - The IV option has been installed to use ABB Integrated Vision for testing the vision module. - · The gripper has been powered on and the communication is normally. - A PC with the RobotStudio installed has been prepared.